micmejia/bible-dump/AMPC/Matthew/Matt 13.md

-He told them another parable: The kingdom of heaven is like leaven ([^k]sour dough) which a woman took and covered over in three measures of meal _or_ flour till all of it was leavened.
+He told them another parable: The kingdom of heaven is like leaven (sour dough) which a woman took and covered over in three measures of meal _or_ flour till all of it was leavened.